August 2018 update: Delivereasy has suspended its Auckland operation. It plans to resume the service next year.

 With Uber Eats it can be done in the app.
 There are steps to lodge your complaint.
 This can be done during delivery as well.
 After your order you can rate the driver, and each item in your order, with a thumbs up/down.
 We complained about a pizza delivery (see Hell vs Hell) and received a $10 credit.
 Outside of this trial, we had orders partially and fully refunded due to extreme lateness or missing items.
 The refunds are always done as credit and don’t take longer than a day or two.

-Delivereasy has a catch-all support email.
-This system isn’t efficient.
-We had a delivery arrive without some items, so we contacted them.
+Delivereasy has contact phone numbers for each centre they service as well as a catch-all support email.
+The numbers aren’t toll-free but will get you resolution quicker than using the email address.
+We had a delivery arrive without some items, so we emailed Delivereasy.
 It took almost a week and multiple reminder emails to get a refund, which came with a code for $10 off our next order.
 The refund went back directly on to the credit card we paid with.

 As DineIn is a payment-and-ordering system rather than a delivery service, it says to deal directly with the restaurant.
 This is similar to what you would do if there was an issue with a purchase on TradeMe.
 However, if there is no resolution then DineIn steps in.
 One dinner order we put through was late, but the restaurant texted twice to update us on this and offered a free bottle of Coke as an apology.